Procurement rules, strategies and policies

-These CSOs came into effect on 27 May 2009 following a decision taken by the Council at its annual meeting.
+The latest version of these CSOs were approved by the Council at its meeting on 23 July 2014.
 The CSOs supplement the legal requirements set out in European Directive and the UK's Contract Regulations.

 The Council's Procurement Team is responsible for reviewing the Council's procurement strategy, rules and policies.
 The team is located within the Finance Department and may be contacted on 020 8753 2583 or if you prefer you can send an email to email@example.com and in the title please type "Procurement Enquiry".